Who are the participants? Who are the members of IPN?

 -

-Meet regularly, to share, support and challenge each others’ practice.
+Meet regularly to share, support and challenge each others’ practice.
 They have reached a point where they are willing to stand by each others’ practice

 -

-Have agreed and published their Ethical Statement
+Have agreed, shared with the Network and published their Ethical Statement on the website

 -

-Have links to 2 other IPN Groups.
+Have links to two other IPN Groups.

 Forming groups are working towards this position.